 Though it’s easy to miss for those who aren’t paying attention or looking to the skies, Godzilla’s massive head can be seen during a walk through Kabukicho in Shinjuku area.
 Those who want to see the beast face-to-face can take the elevator in Hotel Gracery to the reception floor for a better look.
 Patrons of the hotel and cafe are also permitted to go outside and stand right next to his head; such an experience might very well be worth the cost of a snack or drink!

-Best things to do in Tokyo #18 – Go to the Robot Restaurant
+Activity #18 – Go to the Robot Restaurant

 Just like everything else in Japan, this seemingly straightforward restaurant is anything but!
 Filled with a show that changes all the time, massive robots standing over 13 feet tall, and performers that both sing and dance, this show is like nothing you’ve ever seen before.
 It’s almost impossible to accurately describe exactly what goes down during the show, but rest assured that the Robot Restaurant never fails to deliver an exciting and entertaining experience to each and every guest.